genelet/molecule/README.md

 The package is fully tested for PostgreSQL, MySQL and SQLite.

-### Please also check the READMEs for two sub packages
+### Please also check the READMEs for two sub packages:

-- [rdb](https://github.com/genelet/molecule/tree/master/rdb) How to auto generate a simple molecule from database.
+- How to auto generate a simple molecule from database: [rdb](https://github.com/genelet/molecule/tree/master/rdb)
-- [gometa](https://github.com/genelet/molecule/tree/master/gometa) Molecule's GOLANG structs could be prepresented by protobuf.
-How to use it.
+- Molecule's GOLANG structs could be prepresented by protobuf: [gometa](https://github.com/genelet/molecule/tree/master/gometa)

 <br /><br />